top of page

 With three more albums after that, the band flourished.
 Playing venues, shows like the Ed Sullivan Show, and even Woodstock 69’; however, some of their most successful songs were based on the time that John and Doug spent serving our country.
 Songs such as "Fortunate Son" gave us a side of anti-war propaganda that many needed.
 John Fogerty’s experience in the armed forces wasn’t exactly the best time of his life, which began the band's anti-draft and anti-war stance.

-Creedence Clearwater Revival took those emotions of pain and trauma and turned them into classics that we know and love today, but this wasn’t their only military-based song.
+Creedence Clearwater Revival took those emotions and turned them into classics that we know and love today, but this wasn’t their only military-based song.
 They had several based on the time served by the members, such as "Bad Moon Rising," "Proud Mary," "Green River," and "Down on The Corner," which were all associated with Vietnam.
 These songs became instant classics and prospered.

 Most milteens don’t know the significant political history of this band - it’s truly a tale for the ages.
 In my opinion, the members aren’t that different from us.
 The military can be harsh, disappointing, and downright sad.
 CCR portrayed those feelings excellently, almost like a political military time capsule to the tune of the struggles of the generations before us as well as our own.